Regimes in astrophysical lensing: refractive optics, diffractive optics, and the Fresnel scale: Implications for turbulent plasma lensing

-From the definition of the coherence scale, $s_0$, one can define the diffractive scattering angle, $\theta_d \sim \lambda/s_0$, which is roughly the average bending that light rays undergo as they pass through the plasma \citep{1967ApJ...147..433S, Rickett1990}.
-If we consider the electric field at the observer to be a sum of point sources located along the lens (the Huygens-Fresnel principle), then the observed diffractive intensity variations come only from the waves within the angular spectrum of width $\theta_d$.
+From the definition of the coherence scale, $s_0$, one can define the diffractive scattering angle, $\alpha_d \sim \lambda/s_0$, which is roughly the average bending that light rays undergo as they pass through the plasma \citep{1967ApJ...147..433S, Rickett1990}.
+It is easiest to see how this quantity relates to the diffractive and refractive distance scales defined in the literature for the case where the source is infinitely far away, $d_s \to \infty$, a diagram of which is shown in Fig.~\ref{fig:scattering_diagram}.
+If we consider the electric field at the observer to be a sum of point sources located along the lens (the Huygens-Fresnel principle), then the observed diffractive intensity variations come only from the waves within the angular spectrum of width $2 \alpha_d$, which is the total angular size of the scattering disk.
 When the observer is laterally displaced by $s_0$, the relative phase of the incoming waves are substantially shifted from the original observer position (by roughly one radian), resulting in significant differences in the observed intensity across this scale.
 Thus, the diffractive scale, $s_d$, is taken to be roughly equal to the coherence scale, $s_d \approx s_0$.
-Now, intensity variations due to refraction (i.e. due to the bending of multiple light rays into the line of sight of the observer) must occur on scales larger than $s_r = \overline{d} \theta_d$.
-This is because two observers separated by a distance less than $\overline{d} \theta_d$ will have overlapping scattering disks.
-Thus, any significant intensity variations on scales larger than this must be due to multiple images being refracted into the line of the sight of the observer.
-Fig.~\ref{fig:scattering_diagram} shows a diagram to help visualize this picture of turbulent scattering.
+Now, intensity variations due to refraction (i.e. due to the bending of multiple light rays into the line of sight of the observer) must occur on distance scales larger than $2 d_l \alpha_d$.
+This is because two observers separated by a distance less than $d_l \alpha_d$ will have overlapping scattering disks, as shown in Fig.~\ref{fig:scattering_diagram}.
+Thus, we can define the refractive scale $s_r \equiv d_l \alpha_d$, such that any significant intensity variations on scales larger than this must be due to multiple images being refracted into the line of the sight of the observer.
+It follows from straightforward geometry that in the case where $d_s$ is finite, then the angular size of the scattering disc becomes $2 \alpha_d d_{sl} / d_s$ and the diffractive and refractive scales are $s_d = s_0$ and $s_r = \overline{d} \alpha_d$.

 Altogether, in terms of the Fresnel scale and $u$, one can write the diffractive and refractive scales as \citep{Rickett1990, handbook}